What Causes Excess Dust in a House?

 Pollen, Soil, and Particles

-As you move around the house, you spread pollen, which then floats through the air and settles on surfaces.
-This also applies to dirt, smoke particles, and any other outdoor pollutant you can think of.
+As you move around the house, you spread pollen, which floats through the air and settles on surfaces.
+This also applies to dirt, smoke particles, and other outdoor pollutants.

 Dust Mite

-Since dust can be made up of animal dander and dead skin, some of dust mites’ favorite snacks, the more dust you have, the more dust mites you have.
+Since dust can consist of animal dander and dead skin, some of dust mites’ favorite snacks, the more dust, the more dust mites.

 Pet Dander